NaNQiQ/DeepSeek-Harness-remote-ssh/README.md

 Select a saved server next to the conversation composer and DSH's existing `read / write / edit / glob / grep / bash / terminal` tools run remotely.
 The plugin does not modify DSH source code, and the server does not need DSH, this plugin, Node.js, or Python installed.

-> This is a community project and is not affiliated with or endorsed by DeepSeek.

 ## Features